-Strategic Case Problem Data Gap [Importance / Urgency] Tactical Response Safety: Inconsistent attitudes and behaviours, and variable network design and quality results in deaths and serious Condition Data for many assets including drainage, signs and railings is out of date, or not of sufficient quality to inform analysis or investment decision making.
-Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain asset condition data. injuries, congestion and low confidence to use Μ Н alternative transport modes Network hazard data is patchy and out of date.
-It is insufficient to report on ONRC technical output measures.
+Strategic Case Problem Data Gap [Import ance / Urgency] Tactical Response Safety: Inconsistent attitudes and behaviours, and variable network design and quality results in deaths and serious Condition Data for including drainage railings is out of da sufficient quality to or investment deci e, signs and ate, or not of o inform analysis Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain asset condition data. injuries, congestion and low confidence to use M Н alternative transport modes Network hazard da and out of date.
+It report on ONRC to measures.
+Contin updating required. is insufficient to echnical output ued focus and Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain network hazard data and implement an all-faults programme. Н Н Safety - non-repo in CAS so acciden well understood.
+Enhance routine maintenance contracts to ensure that crash Reporting of non-reported accidents included as a requirement for maintenance contractors so Н M areas of the network that have safety deficiencies can be better identified Pedestrian and cycle count data is patchy and out of date.
 Continued focus and updating required.
-Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain network hazard data and implement an all-faults programme. Н Н Safety - non-reported crashes not in CAS so accident causes not well understood.
-Enhance routine maintenance contracts to ensure that crash Reporting of non- reported accidents included as a requirement for maintenance contractors so н Μ areas of the network that have safety deficiencies can be better identified Pedestrian and cy is patchy and out o Continued focus a required. of date.
 Ensure regular and targeted pedestrian & cycle counts are completed.
-This will allow Council to track where pedestrian demand is high and where demand is increasing. М L Resilience and Better Freight Connections: Parts of the network and Data for ONRC re- performance meas currently collected sures is not Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain ONRC road closure service infrastructure lack resilience and are Μ Μ and resilience data. vulnerable to disruption due to adverse events, resulting in economic and social disruption Drainage asset condition data is out of date, or not of sufficient quality to inform analysis or investment decision making.
-Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain asset condition data.
-H Μ
+This will allow Council to track where pedestrian demand is high and where demand is increasing.
+M L Resilience and Better Freight Connections: Parts of the network and Data for ONRC resilience performance measures is not currently collected Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain ONRC road closure service infrastructure lack resilience and are M M and resilience data. vulnerable to disruption due to adverse events, resulting in economic and social disruption Drainage asset condition data is out of date, or not of sufficient quality to inform analysis or investment decision making.
+Enhance routine maintenance contracts to ensure that road maintenance contracts collect and maintain asset condition data. Н M